- botanical name: Ocimum basilicum

 - average soil

-- uses in garden: as a border, great in containers, cut foliage, very fragrant
+- uses in garden: great in containers, cut foliage, fragrant

 Having a hard time deciding which variety is right for you?
 View a summary of all the varieties together.

-Sweet Nufar Basil seeds are also available.
+Sweet Thai Basil plants are also available.
 Purchase them here.